On the parameterized complexity of Compact Set Packing: Introduction

-In order to make the soundness work in the general setting, we need to take care of the following. \begin{enumerate} \item \textit{Multiple $V$-sets or $E$-sets in optimal packing.} We want that an optimal packing in $\iset$ should have at most one set from each vertex, and at most one set from each edge of $G$ since multiple sets from a vertex (or an edge) would correspond to that vertex (edge) in $G$ being isomorphic to multiple vertices (edges) in $H$.

-\item \textit{Sizes of $V$-sets and $E$-sets in optimal packing.} We want that optimal packing has exactly $\ell$ $V$-sets and $k$ $E$-sets.

-\item \textit{Mismatch between $V$-sets and $E$-sets in optimal packing.} Since only $V$-sets contain sets from an ISS, we would like to enforce the condition that the sets used in constructing $E$-sets also form an ISS, which would allow us to recover the isomorphic subgraph corresponding to a packing. \end{enumerate} In Section \ref{ss:dihardness}, we show how to modify this construction to fix the above issues.

-\subsection{Open problems}
+\subsection{Open problems.}

-Theorem~\ref{thm:enuhard} is very close to being optimal.
-So an interesting problem is that to show \cpsp also needs time $|\ssset|^{\Omega(r)}$ time even when $|\uset| = r \cdot \Theta(\log |\ssset|)$, assuming ETH.
-Note that, in Section~\ref{ss:comp}, we discussed that such lower bound exists, but instead assuming Gap-ETH.
-Another question is \fpt approximating \cpsp: Given a promise that there is an $r$-packing, is it possible to find a packing of size $o(r)$ in \fpt time?
-Note that for general \psp problem, there is no $o(r)$ \fpt-approximation, assuming Gap-ETH.
-However, as mentioned before, recent results~\cite{DBLP:conf/stoc/Lin21,lin2021lower,s2021polynomial} use a weaker assumption of $\wone \ne \fpt$ for showing \fpt-inapproximibility within a polynomial factor in $r$ for \psp.
-Showing such hardness of approximation for \cpsp is another open problem.
+An interesting direction is \fpt approximating \cpsp: Given a promise that there is an $r$-packing, is it possible to find a packing of size $\omega(1)$ in \fpt time?
+Note that for the general \psp problem, there is no $o(r)$ \fpt-approximation, assuming Gap-ETH.
+However, recent results~\cite{DBLP:conf/stoc/Lin21,s2021polynomial} use a weaker assumption of $\wone \ne \fpt$ but also obtain weaker \fpt-inapproximibility.
+It is also interesting to show such hardness of approximation for \cpsp.